 - An increased incidence of bone fracture has been reported in women who take Avandia.
 Tell your doctor if you have a history of bone fracture, low calcium intake, or weak bones (eg, osteoporosis).
 Tell your doctor right away if you experience any unusual bone pain, especially in the hand, foot, or upper arm.

-- Lab tests, including complete blood cell counts, fasting blood sugar, hemoglobin A1c, eye examinations, and liver function, may be performed while you take Avandia.
+- Lab tests may be performed while you take Avandia.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.